icerpc/icerpc-docs/pages/slice/language-reference/documentation-comments.md

 ---
-title: Doc comments
+title: Documentation comments
 ---

-Slice comments that start with /// are doc comments.
-The Slice compiler uses these special comments as input for the doc comments it generates in the mapped language.

-Slice doc comments can be attached to all Slice elements except parameters, modules, and mode declarations.
+Slice comments that start with /// are documentation (doc) comments.
+Slice doc comments can be attached to all Slice elements except parameter declarations, module declarations, and mode statements.

-## Lexical grammar {% #doc-comments-lexical-grammar %}
+## Lexical grammar

 ```ebnf {% showTitle=false %}
 identifier: LETTER ALPHANUMERIC*;